vogievetsky/DVL/README.md

 console.log(x.value()); //=> 7
 ```

-A DVL variable can take any value that a regular JavaScrip variable can take with the exception of `undefined` since through the virtue of being created a DVL variable is always defined.
+A DVL variable can take any value that a regular JavaScript variable can take with the exception of `undefined` since through the virtue of being created a DVL variable is always defined.
 Setting the value of a DVL variable to `undefined` will cause it to be `null`.

 ```javascript
 console.log(dvl().value()); //=> null